gustavoguichard/string-ts/README.md

   // Error: Property 'abc' does not exist on type '{ nodeEnv: string; }'
   // Our type is more specific, so TypeScript catches this error.
-  // This mistake will be caught at build time console.log(env.abc)
+  // This mistake will be caught at compile time console.log(env.abc)
 }